How much of my time does a website project take as a client?

 Your tasks

-- Take care of practicals: hosting, DNS, tracking setups
+- Take care of practical matters like hosting, DNS, and tracking setups

 We launch your site in a protected staging environment.
 You fill in content and test key flows.